Developer Guide

 - User enters the

-command, together with the session details. - TutorBuddy verifies that the student exists, and the inputs are valid.
+add_sessioncommand, together with the session details. - TutorBuddy verifies that the student exists, and the inputs are valid.

 - TutorBuddy creates the session.